Havet57/P5_BLOG_PHP/README.md

 ## Database

-Please create a mysql database with utf8_general_ci.
+Please create a mysql database named `blog` with utf8_general_ci.
-Then please upload the `database.sql` to your newly created database.
+Then run this command line `mysql -uroot -p blog < database.sql` to create all the tables.

 ## Environment Variables